mxguardian/Mail-SpamAssassin-Plugin-ScriptInfo/README.md

         cat /path/to/message | spamassassin -L -D ScriptInfo |& grep md5

-# AUTHOR
+# AUTHORS

 Kent Oyer <kent@mxguardian.net>

+# COPYRIGHT AND LICENSE

-    Copyright (C) 2023 MXGuardian, LLC
+Copyright (C) 2023 MXGuardian LLC

-# LICENSE

-This program is free software; you can redistribute it and/or modify it under the terms of the Apache License, Version 2.0.
+This is free software; you can redistribute it and/or modify it under the terms of the Apache License 2.0.
+See the LICENSE file included with this distribution for more information.

+This plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.